Thromboangiitis obliterans commonly develops in smokers.

 Some people with thromboangiitis obliterans also have episodes of inflammation in the veins (migratory phlebitis Superficial Venous Thrombosis Superficial venous thrombosis is inflammation and clotting in a superficial vein, usually in the arms or legs.
 The skin over the vein becomes red, swollen, and painful.
 Doctors examine the area... read more ), usually in the superficial veins.

 Usually, doctors suspect thromboangiitis obliterans on the basis of symptoms and results of the physical examination.
 In most people, the pulse is weak or absent in one or more arteries of the feet or wrists.
 Often, the affected hands, feet, fingers, or toes become pale when raised above the heart and red when lowered.
 Ultrasonography detects a substantial decrease in blood pressure and blood flow in the affected feet, toes, hands, and fingers.
 Blood tests and imaging to exclude other causes of decreased blood flow (such as vessel inflammation or vasculitis and blood clots from the heart) are done.

-Angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more can detect specific patterns of narrowing and thus can help confirm the diagnosis.
+Angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more can detect specific patterns of narrowing and thus can help confirm the diagnosis.